 Puno Lake Titicaca, Peru Travel Guide

-The Uros Floating Isles are remarkable, man-made islands constructed entirely from totora reeds.
+The Uros Floating Islands are remarkable, man-made islands constructed entirely from totora reeds.
 The Uros predate the Incas.
-They built this group of islands for isolation from aggressive neighbors.
+They built these islands for isolation from aggressive neighbors.
 They continue to live on them today, maintaining their unique way of life.
 No cars or dogs are allowed, preserving a tranquil, traditional atmosphere.

-Get on the earliest morning tour or a private boat to Uros Islands to avoid peak crowds.
-Condor Mirador and Puma Uta Mirador (Puno viewpoints) are good at sunrise or sunset for dramatic light and fewer people.
+Take the earliest morning tour or a private boat to Uros Islands to avoid peak crowds.
+Condor Mirador and Puma Uta Mirador (Puno viewpoints) are good at sunrise or sunset for spectacular light and fewer people.

 The most prominent archaeological site near Puno, with chullpas (funerary towers).